Wes Miller: UNC Greensboro

 For the 2010–11 basketball season, Miller became an assistant coach at the University of North Carolina at Greensboro under Mike Dement.
 That team finished the season 7–24, in fifth place in the Southern Conference.

 The next year Dement retired mid-season and Miller became interim head coach.
 At the time, the Spartans had a record of 2–8 and were in the midst of an eleven-game losing streak.
 Under Miller, the team finished Southern Conference play with a 10–8 record, 13–19 overall, winning first place in the Southern Conference North Division.
 Miller was named the 2012 Southern Conference Coach of the Year and was hired officially as head coach.

 Miller spent the following ten seasons as the UNCG men's basketball coach.
 During his tenure UNCG saw an unprecedented run of success, reaching 25 wins for three successive seasons between 2016 and 2019, winning three Southern Conference championships, reaching the NCAA tournament in 2018 and 2021, and recording the program's first postseason victory in 2019.
 Miller is the winningest coach in UNC Greensboro history, with 185 victories.

 Cincinnati

 On April 14, 2021 Cincinnati hired Miller to become their next head coach, replacing John Brannen.
 He finished his first season leading the Bearcats to a 18–15 record, while going 7–11 in conference play.
 They placed 8th in the American Athletic Conference.

+On March 19, 2026, it was announced that he and Cincinnati had agreed to a separation.
+Miller's Bearcats went 100–74 in his five seasons coaching the team, with no appearances in the NCAA tournament.

+UNC Charlotte

+On March 23, 2026, Miller was named the head coach of UNC Charlotte.

-Personal
+Personal life

 Miller's father, Kenneth D. Miller, is a prominent alumnus and trustee of Wake Forest University.
 Wes's younger brother Walker Miller also played basketball for North Carolina before transferring to Monmouth for his final year of eligibility.
-Wes married the former Ashley Love of Wilmington in 2011.
+Wes was married to the former Ashley Love of Wilmington in 2011.